bcoin-org/bcoin-org.github.io/guides-markdown/wallets.md

 ### API Authentication

 Bcoin can run as a server and allow you to interact with your wallets via a [REST API](http://bcoin.io/api-docs/index.html?shell--curl#wallet).
-It also allows you protect wallets from unauthenticated requests by running the server with the `wallet-auth` configuration option.
-Each wallet you create will have a `token` value that must be passed in with each request.
+It also allows you protect wallets from unauthenticated requests by running the server with the `wallet-auth` option.
+Each wallet you create has a `token` value that must be passed in with each request.
 Tokens, like accounts and keys, can also be deterministically generated using your HD seed.
 This means you can change the token on a wallet as often as you'd like.

 ### Recovery

-By using the established standards mentioned above, bcoin allows one to easily restore or transfer their entire wallet to different wallet implementations.
-With only that twelve word mnemonic, one can fully recover their wallet to a fresh instance of bcoin.
-Furthermore, you can recreate the wallet with only your seed on any other software that properly implements BIP33, BIP39, and BIP44 mentioned above, like the [Trezor](https://trezor.io/) hardware wallet.
+By using the HD standards mentioned above, bcoin allows one to easily restore or transfer their entire wallet to different wallet implementations.
+By providing just the mnemonic, one can fully recover their wallet to a fresh instance of bcoin or any other software that properly implements BIP33, BIP39, and BIP44, like the [Trezor](https://trezor.io/) hardware wallet.

 ## Examples

 Enough chit chat, let's get down to business on how to create wallets, accounts, and keys with bcoin.

-### NodeJS
+### Node.js

 Below is a demo using javascript to instantiate a wallet and output important data and keys.
 Since bcoin is modular, you can easily use just the wallet functionality as I've done here.

 #### Setup

-With the [bcoin npm package](https://www.npmjs.com/package/bcoin) installed, we'll first import bcoin and open a wallet database in memory.
+With the [bcoin package](https://www.npmjs.com/package/bcoin) installed, we'll first import bcoin and open a wallet database in memory.

 ```javascript
 //import the bcoin module and set it to testnet